SERBIAN ORTHODOX CHURCHES IN BELGRADE

 However, the murdered King Aleksandar Obrenović and his wife Draga Mašin, together with other members of the rival Obrenović dynasty are buried in the crypt of the Saint Mark church.

-As you enter the church, the marble tomb of the Emperor Stefan Dušan (1331-1355) is on the right hand side.
-He was the King of Serbia and the Emperor of the Serbs, Bulgarians, Greeks and Albanians from 1346 until his death.
+As you enter the church, a marble tomb of the Emperor Stefan Dušan (1331-1355) is on the right hand side.
+He was the King of Serbia and Emperor of the Serbs, Bulgarians, Greeks and Albanians from 1346 until his death.
 He conquered a large part of southeast Europe and was one of the most powerful monarch of the era.
 Under his rule, Serbia was the major power in the Balkans.

 On the left hand side, you will see a tomb of Patriarch German.